monicahq/monica/docs/contribute/readme.md

 * ✅  feat(lang): added polish language
 * ❌  feat(lang): Added polish language

-All the commits in a pull request are squashed when merged into master.
+All the commits in a pull request are squashed when merged into main branch.
 That means *only the commit message of the squashed branch needs to follow this commit message convention*.
 That also means that you don't need to follow this convention for commits within a branch, which will usually contains a lot of commits with a `wip` title.

 <a id="markdown-backend" name="backend"></a>
 ## Backend